-NFTA-Metro (Metro) is proud to serve approximately 24 million people each year in Erie and Niagara Counties of Western New York.
+NFTA-Metro (Metro) is proud to serve Erie and Niagara Counties of Western New York.
 The more than 1,000 Metro employees made up of operators, planners, mechanics, technicians and specialists responsible for delivering service, work diligently to make it easy for our customers to experience the highest level of public transportation.
 A big part of our commitment to our community is transparency and continuous improvements, and that is why our Annual Performance Report is important.

 As a public agency, NFTA-Metro is accountable to the people we serve.
 We want to make it easy for our customers and stakeholders to understand and review our performance.
 Measuring the performance of a transit system is the first step toward efficient and proactive management.
-The use of performance measures for transportation planning and operations is critical for transportation agencies who are managing evolving demands with diminishing resources.
+The use of performance measures for transportation planning and operations is critical for transportation agencies who are managing evolving demands with limited resources.